Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Related Work

 Hemmati \textit{et al.}~\cite{hemmati2013achieving} conducted an empirical study on similarity-based test selection techniques for test cases generated from state machine models.
-They studied and compared over 320 variants that rely on different similarity metrics and selection algorithms.
-Based on their experiments, they found that the best test selection techniques uses the Gower-Legendre similarity function~\cite{xu2005survey} and applies an (1+1) Evolutionary Algorithm~\cite{droste2002analysis} to select tests with minimum pairwise similarity and thus maximize the diversity of the selected test cases.
-They further showed that such similarity-based test selection configuration outperforms random selection and coverage-based techniques in terms of fault detection rates and computational cost.
+They studied and compared over 320 variants that relied on different similarity metrics and selection algorithms.
+Based on their experiments, they found that the best test-selection technique used the Gower-Legendre similarity function~\cite{xu2005survey} and applied a (1+1) Evolutionary Algorithm~\cite{droste2002analysis} to select tests with minimum pairwise similarity and thus maximized the diversity of the selected test cases.
+They further showed that such similarity-based test selection configuration outperformed random selection and coverage-based techniques in fault detection rates and computational cost.

-Biagiola \textit{et al.}~\cite{biagiola2019diversity} introduced a web test generation algorithm that produces and selects candidate test cases that will be executed in the browser based on their diversity.
-They show that their test generation technique achieve higher code coverage and fault detection rates when compared to state of-the-art, search-based web test generators~\cite{biagiola2017search,mesbah2011invariant}.
+Biagiola \textit{et al.}~\cite{biagiola2019diversity} introduced a web test generation algorithm that produces and selects candidate test cases that are executed in the browser based on their diversity.
+They showed that their test generation technique achieved higher code coverage and fault detection rates when compared to state of-the-art, search-based web test generators~\cite{biagiola2017search,mesbah2011invariant}.

-Our objectives in this paper are similar to the above works but in the context of DNN testing.
-As several studies have shown the effectiveness of diversity metrics to guide the testing of software systems, we investigate in this paper its usefulness in testing DNN models.
-We therefore compare the performance of existing diversity metrics with state-of-the-art DNNs coverage criteria in terms of their fault detection capabilities and computational cost.
+Our objectives in this paper are similar to these studies, but in the context of DNN testing.
+As several studies have shown the effectiveness of diversity metrics in guiding the testing of software systems, we investigated its usefulness in testing DNN models.
+We compared the performance of existing diversity metrics with state-of-the-art DNN coverage criteria in terms of their fault detection capabilities and computational cost.